anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 Q. Why does my Ledger show the transaction in ETH and not FSN?

-A. This is because the Ledger does not know which blockchain it is on - it defaults to ETH, but this is not a problem in realityu.
+A. This is because the Ledger does not know which blockchain it is on - it defaults to ETH, but this is not a problem in reality.
 Perhaps it will show the correct currency in a future version.

 Q. Using Ledger to connect a wallet, I cannot find my Derivation path